Reduce, Reuse, Recycle: Compositional Generation with Energy-Based Diffusion Models and MCMC: MCMC Sampling Details

 \subsection{MCMC Implementation Details}

-When initially running MCMC sampling on diffusion models in the image domain, we found that our samplers tended to converge to images which had uniform textures.
-After experimentation, we found that the primary cause of this issue was fact that by default, typical implementations of the reverse diffusion process clip samples at intermediate time-steps of sampling to be between -1 and 1.
+When initially running MCMC sampling on diffusion models in the image domain, we found that our samplers tended to converge to images that had uniform textures.
+After experimentation, we found that the primary cause of this issue was the fact that by default, typical implementations of the reverse diffusion process clip samples at intermediate time-steps of sampling to be between -1 and 1.
 To enable proper MCMC sampling, we found that it was important to \textit{not clip} intermediate values of diffusion sampling.

 When running MCMC sampling on image domains, we further found that it was helpful for mixing to run a single step of the reverse process to initialize MCMC sampling, before running many steps of MCMC sampling at each timestep $t$, and in all MCMC sampling settings on the image domain, we run one step of the reverse process before running MCMC sampling.
-Such a MCMC sampling procedure is similar to the predictor-corrector sampling procedure introduced in \citep{song2020score} for alleviating discretization errors when sampling continuous time diffusion models.
+This reverse sampling step serves to contract a sample from one noise level to another, and is close in form to Langevin sampling (Section~\ref{app:mcmc_langevin}).